pivotal/docs-tap/supply-chain/platform-engineering/how-to/install-the-cli.hbs.md

-# How to install the Supply Chain CLI Plugin
+# How to install the Supply Chain CLI Plugins

 {{> 'partials/supply-chain/beta-banner' }}